LarsEmilMoller/Facial-recognition/README.md

 In the folder Other_scrips have three additional python scrips.
 These can be used to further explore the algorithm.
 The python files are the following:

-Eigenface.py: This script can create images of the eigenfaces/principal components from a training set.
+Eigenface.py: This script creates images of the eigenfaces/principal components from a training set.
+The Images will be saved in the folder called Eigenfaces_Training_set in this same folder as Eigenface.py is located.

 Plot.py: This script can plot the coordinate vectors for a training set with two arbitray principal components on the x- and y axis.
+The training set have to be specified, and which principal componens sould be on each axis.

 Table.py: This script can plot confusion matricies for a training set and test set.